jirisimek98/camel-quarkus-openshift-interop/README.md

 ## How to verify image is working at OpenShift CI
 You have to firstly decide which strategy we follow.
 If we are using `:latest` tag of test images for all tested OpenShift versions or we have multiple different tags.
-At the time of writing this docs, we are using `:latest` tag, as we are testing only latest supported GA version of Camel Quarkus product.
+At the time of writing this docs, we are using `:latest` tag, as we are testing only latest supported GA version of Camel Quarkus product (currently version 3.8).

 You can check it in one of `.yaml` file in https://github.com/openshift/release/tree/master/ci-operator/config/jboss-fuse/camel-quarkus-openshift-interop eg. in https://github.com/openshift/release/blob/master/ci-operator/config/jboss-fuse/camel-quarkus-openshift-interop/jboss-fuse-camel-quarkus-openshift-interop-main__camel-quarkus-ocp4.15-lp-interop.yaml#L5